 This is specialist advocacy and differs from jury advocacy.
 The judges are professionals in their field and the preparation of the case and the advocacy that follows must be properly targeted.
 Precise identification of the issues and relevant submissions are what’s needed to get the best results.

-As a very experienced trial advocate Howard is instructed to represent clients who are the subject of professional and sport bodies disciplinary hearings.
-There are now an enormous number of these regulatory bodies who have very wide powers including the power to strike off, suspend or fine a professional or sportsman.
+As a very experienced trial advocate, Howard is instructed to represent clients who are the subject of professional and sporting bodies’ disciplinary hearings.
+There are now an enormous number of these regulatory bodies who have very wide powers including the power to strike off, suspend or fine a professional or sports athlete.

 Allegations of misconduct are often disputed and vigorous cross examination may be called for.
-Sometimes difficult pleas in mitigation of sentence have to be crafted and delivered to the tribunal.
+Sometimes difficult pleas in mitigation of sentences have to be crafted and delivered to the tribunal.

 There is a fundamental principle that proceedings of this sort should be ‘fair’, rather like any other type of ‘fair’ trial.
 Complaints of unfairness after an adverse decision will usually lie by way of judicial review to the High Court, who have wide powers to control inferior tribunals.